parallelvirtualcluster/docs/docs/deployment/getting-started.md

 0. Mount the generated ISO onto your nodes.
 This can be accomplished in several ways, depending on what your server supports; choose the one that makes the most sense for your environment.

     a.
 Virtual media in the iDRAC or similar out-of-band management system's console interface.

-   a.
+    b.
 Virtual media in the iDRAC or similar out-of-band management system over HTTP, NFS, or similar.

-   a.
+    c.
 Writing the ISO to a USB flash drive (or several).

-   a.
+    d.
 Writing the ISO to a CD-ROM or DVD-ROM (or several).

 0. If you have not already done so, prepare you system disks as a (hardware) RAID-1, so it is ready to be installed to.
 Note that PVC does not support software RAID (`mdraid` or similar).